VeronikaRuliskova/help/docs/send-sms-command-2.md

 ---
-title: SMS command 2
+title: send SMS command 2
 ---

-## SMS 2 command – promotional/marketing SMS
+## send SMS command 2 – promotional/marketing SMS
 It allows to send a short text message with different texts to one or more telephone number recipients.